hyoo-ru/mam_mol/readme.md

 **Support of Source Maps**.
 Sources are compiled and integrate to maps, they are fully self-sufficient.

-**development server**, witch would be compile bundles as needed.
-For example, when requested `http://localhost:8080/mol/app/todomvc/-/web.js` a build is being assembled `js` of `mol/app/todomvc` project and `web` environment.
+**Development server**, witch would be compile bundles as needed.
+For example, when requested `http://localhost:8080/mol/app/todomvc/-/web.js` the `js` bundle is being built of `mol/app/todomvc` for `web` environment.
 Rebuilding would be occur only if some source file would be changed.

 **Translating of modern CSS into CSS supported by browsers** ([postcss-cssnext](https://github.com/MoOx/postcss-cssnext)): arrange prefixes and variables etc.

 **Translating [TypeScript](https://github.com/Microsoft/TypeScript) into JS**.
-In TS configuration enabled support annotation and automatic arrangement any types, for prevent a missing typing by change.
+In TS configuration enabled support annotation and automatic arrangement any types, for prevent missing typing by change.

-**Watching dependencies by fact of using** and inclusion needed modules automatically at further bundle.
+**Watching dependencies by fact of using** and inclusion the needed modules automatically at further bundle.
 You don't need to write `include` and `require` everything you need is to refer for essence by full name like `$mol_state_arg` and `$mol.state.arg` (looking at its definition) in `*.ts`, `*.view.ts` и `*.view.tree` files.
 At CSS files its dependencies are looked for by entries